Email nurturing overview

 Here’s an overview of what’s involved.
 Detailed steps are covered in separate articles.

-1. Go to Settings > Nurturing > Domains
+1. Go to Settings > Emails > Domains

 2. Add your sending subdomain